robang74/redfishos/forum/quick-start-guide.md

 # This line above makes your smartphone reboot.
 ```

-It leverages the fact that `fastboot` has been executed before the smartphone is connected and thus it sets the `USB` parameters before the smartphone is engaged.
+It leverages the fact that `fastboot` has been executed before the smartphone is connected, and thus it sets the `USB` parameters before the smartphone is engaged.
 This trick will work for a single run of `fastboot`.
-Hence it will not work with `flash.sh` unless the `USB` v2.0-only mode is set.
+Hence, it will not work with `flash.sh` unless the `USB` v2.0-only mode is set.

 <sup>________</sup>

 **flash.sh tricks**

-However, the `flash.sh` procedure can be done also manually - partition per partition - an the list of actions to follow is listed here below:
+However, the `flash.sh` procedure can also be done manually, partition per partition, and the list of actions to follow is listed here below:

 ```
 $ head -11 flash-config.sh